 “Again to Versailles.
 In viewing the king’s apartment, which he had not left a quarter of an hour [before], with those slight traits of disorder that showed he lived in it, it was amusing to see the blackguard figures that were walking uncontrolled about the palace, and even in [the king’s] bedchamber; men whose rags betrayed them to be in the last stage of poverty, and I was the only person that stared and wondered how the devil they got there.
 It is impossible not to like this careless indifference and freedom from suspicion.
 One loves the master of the house who would not be hurt or offended at seeing his apartment thus occupied if he returned suddenly.”

-By October 5th the mood in Paris had reached critical mass.
+By October 5th, the situation in Paris had reached critical mass.
 That morning a crowd of between 5,000 and 10,000 people gathered outside the Hôtel de Ville and demanded the city release its supplies of bread.
-Many of the crowd were women from the unruly district of Faubourg Saint-Antoine; a sizeable number were veterans of the Bastille siege three months earlier.
+Many of the crowd were women from the unruly district of Faubourg Saint-Antoine; a sizeable number were veterans of the attack on the Bastille three months earlier.
 When the Commune did not respond, the crowd elected to march on Versailles and take their grievances directly to the king.
 Armed with pikes, scythes, clubs, muskets and some small cannon stolen from the Hôtel de Ville, they marched out of Paris at noon and trudged the 12 miles to Versailles, arriving shortly after dark.
-Their de facto leader was Stanislas Maillard, a coarsely spoken officer in the National Guard and one of the leaders of the July attack on the Bastille.
+Their de facto leader was Stanislas Maillard, a coarsely spoken officer in the National Guard and one of the leaders of the July raid on the Bastille.
 The crowd had conflicting aims but there was a general consensus that the king must return to Paris and address the food crisis.
 An account of the October Days by Adrien Duquesnoy recalls that “ten, twenty, thirty thousand people were coming to Versailles, intent on seizing the king according to some, seeking to force the [National] Assembly to hasten its work, according to others”.

 When the crowd arrived at Versailles, some of them invaded the hall of the National Constituent Assembly, though only to escape the heavy rain falling outside.
 Many of the Assembly’s deputies, including Honore Mirabeau and Maximilien Robespierre, mingled freely with the people and listened to their grievances.
 According to Duquesnoy’s account: